Agent J: Men in Black II

-At some point between the first and second film, L goes back to her morgue career, and J has gained a reputation for neuralyzing all of his successors for, in his opinion, unsuitability to work at Men in Black.
+At some point between the first and second film, L goes back to her morgue career, and J has gained a reputation for neuralyzing all of her successors for, in his opinion, unsuitability to work at Men in Black.
 At the beginning of the film, he neuralyzes his new partner Agent T because he forces T to admit that he joined the agency to be a hero, something that is fundamentally impossible in the Men in Black due to the secretive nature of the organization.
 This has earned the annoyance of his superior, Zed, who confronts J and tells him he needs to stop neuralyzing his partners.
 Despite these shortcomings however, he has developed into one of the most highly regarded agents within MIB.
-Nevertheless, when he is sent to get K back to face a new threat to which only he had details of locked away in his mind, Zed assigns Frank the Pug to be J's temporary partner.
-J investigates a murder at a local pizza joint committed by Serleena, the Kylothian queen who has arrived to find the Light of Zartha after destroying several planets.
-During the investigation, he meets and falls in love with an employee named Laura Vasquez.
-Despite the organization's policy, J does not neuralyze her.
-J then heads to find Kevin Brown (aka Agent K) who holds the key to finding the Light of Zartha and stopping Serleena before she could get her hands on the Light.
-When K is de-neuralyzed, J is once again the rookie, but for revenge, J gives K the Noisy Cricket (the tiny gun that K saddled him with in the first film).
-The duo discover the light is Laura, heir to the throne of Zartha (implied to be K's daughter due to his relationship with her mother) and J reluctantly allows her to fulfill her destiny as he and K finally destroy Serleena for good.

-During the film, J has a particular enmity with the alien criminal known as Jara, whom J stopped from stealing the Earth's ozone layer.
+During the film, J has a particular enmity with the alien criminal known as Jarra, whom J stopped from stealing the Earth's ozone layer.